The role of absorption in three-dimensional electron diffraction dynamical structure refinement

 where $I_i^{\mathrm{exp}}$ denotes the experimentally observed intensity of reflection $i$, and $I_i^{\mathrm{calc}}$ the corresponding simulated intensity.
 Because $R_1$ does not weight reflections by their experimental uncertainties, it is particularly sensitive to noisy, low-intensity reflections.
 Consequently, practical refinements typically report \(R_{\mathrm{obs}}\), defined as \(R_1\) evaluated only over reflections satisfying \(I^{\mathrm{exp}}_i/\sigma_i > 3\), where \(\sigma_i\) is the estimated measurement error \cite{Palatinus2019}.
 Another alternative is the weighted form \(wR_{\mathrm{all}}\), which considers all intensities and weights the contribution of each \(I_i\) according to its uncertainty \(\sigma_i\) and its magnitude.
 To estimate the influence of absorption, \(R_1\) can be adapted to measure the deviation between absorptive and purely elastic simulations.

-If the ratio of integrated intensities \(I_{i}^{\mathrm{int,abs}}/ I_{i}^{\mathrm{int,no\,abs}}\) is approximated as an exponential decay with mean decay constant $\bar{\lambda}$ and a Gaussian spread of $\lambda_i$, the resulting thickness–dependence of the residual can be estimated in closed form.
-As derived in the Supplementary Section S2, the expected residual as a function of thickness is given by:
+Here, a global scale factor corresponding to the mean absorptive attenuation has been omitted for simplicity, such that only reflection-dependent deviations contribute to the residual; the full derivation is given in Supplementary Section S3.
+If the ratio of integrated intensities \(I_{i}^{\mathrm{int,abs}}/ I_{i}^{\mathrm{int,no\,abs}}\) is approximated as an exponential decay with mean decay constant $\bar{\lambda}$ and a Gaussian spread of $\lambda_i$, the resulting thickness–dependence of the residual can be estimated in closed form:

 so that the slope of the residual is

 $R_1$ is therefore expected to increase linearly with thickness, governed by both the mean absorption length \(\bar{\lambda}\) and its relative spread \(\sigma_\lambda\).
 A uniform absorptive attenuation, such as that predicted by the two-beam model, is therefore expected to have no impact on residuals, in contrast to the anomalous absorption observed in many-beam simulations.